“Yes,” I agreed, “it is getting easier to measure marketing

 You want marketing metrics?
 Concentrate on the ones that

 help you improve things for customers and clients.
+Find ways to get more people

 to visit the web site because if helps them.
 Test to get better click through